ksamaarora/api-cheatsheets/blogs/FoundationofRESTAPI-HTTP.md

   In simple words, if you are streaming a video and downloading a file simultaneously, packet loss in the video stream won’t affect the file download stream.

 ---

+# **What makes HTTP/2 faster than HTTP/1?**

+The key features of HTTP/2 play a big role in this.

+* **Binary Framing Layer**
+  HTTP/2 encodes the messages into binary format.
+This allows the messages to be divided into smaller units called **frames**, which are then sent over the TCP connection, resulting in more efficient processing.

+* **Multiplexing**
+  The binary framing allows full request and response multiplexing.
+Clients and servers can interleave frames during transmission and reassemble them on the other side.

+* **Stream Prioritization**
+  With stream prioritization, developers can customize the relative weight of requests or streams to make the server send more frames for higher-priority requests.

+* **Server Push**
+  Since HTTP/2 allows multiple concurrent responses to a client’s request, a server can send additional resources along with the requested page to the client.

+* **HPACK Header Compression**
+  HTTP/2 uses a special compression algorithm called **HPACK** to make the headers smaller for multiple requests, thereby saving bandwidth.

+---